JP-VFX3D/VFX_Scripts/README.md

 # VFX_Scripts
 Niche scripts to use in Maya (Python and Mel) and Houdini (Python).
+Compatible with Maya 2025.3 and Houdini 20.5.